|

 his definitive persona later in this incarnation and for the rest of

+his life.
 It was strange that in this particular graduating group

 at the Academy, there had been three very bright, but troublesome, individuals.